 Valuation Timing Actuarial determined contribution rates are calculated each December 31, two years prior to the end of the fiscal year in which contributions are reported.
-Actuarial Cost Method Amortization Method Entry Age Normal Level percentage of payroll, closed Remaining Amortization Period 0.0 years (based on contribution rate calculated in 12/31/2021 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.50% Salary Increases varies by age and service.
+Actuarial Cost Method Amortization Method Remaining Amortization Period Entry Age Normal Level percentage of payroll, closed 20.0 years (based on contribution rate calculated in Asset Valuation Method Inflation 12/31/2022 valuation) 5-year smoothed market 2.50% Salary Increases varies by age and service.
 4.7% average over career including inflation Investment Rate of Return 7.5%, net of administrative and investment expenses, including inflation Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retiree is 61.
-Mortality 135% of the Pub-2010 General Retirees Table for males and 110% of the Pub-2010 General Retirees Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010 Changes in Plan Provisions 2021: No changes in plan provisions are reflected in the Reflected in the Schedule Schedule of Employer Contributions.
+Mortality 135% of the Pub-2010 General Retirees Table for males and 120% of the Pub-2010 General Retirees Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010 Changes in Plan Provisions Reflected in the Schedule 2022: No changes in plan provisions are reflected in the Schedule of Employer Contributions.